swift-nav/libsbp/README.md

 def baseline_callback(data):
   # This function is called every time we receive a BASELINE_NED message

-  # First decode the binary SBP data in "data" into a python object, the sbp
+  # First, decode the binary SBP data in "data" into a python object, the sbp
   # module has functions that do this for all the message types defined in the
   # official spec.
   b = sbp.BaselineNED(data)

-  # soln now contains the decoded baseline information and
+  # Solution now contains the decoded baseline information and
-  # has fields with the same names as in the SBP docs
+  # has fields with the same names as in the SBP docs.

-  # Print out the N, E, D coordinates of the baseline
+  # Print out the N, E, D coordinates of the baseline.
   print "%.4f,%.4f,%.4f" % \
     (b.n * 1e-3, b.e * 1e-3, b.d * 1e-3)